The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Definable Boolean algebras with the Nikodym property and without the Grothendieck property

-On the other hand, by Kwela \cite[Propositions 5 and 6]{Kwe18} there are $\frakc$ many pairwise non-isomorphic \erdos--Ulam ideals, and hence Corollary \ref{cor:density_nik_strong_web} yields $\frakc$ many pairwise non-isomorphic density ideals with the web Nikodym property. \end{remark}
+On the other hand, by Kwela \cite[Propositions 5 and 6]{Kwe18} there are $\frakc$ many pairwise non-isomorphic \erdos--Ulam ideals, and hence by Corollary \ref{cor:density_nik_strong_web} $\frakc$ many pairwise non-isomorphic density ideals with the web Nikodym property. \end{remark}

 \begin{example} The preceding results give us several new examples of ideals on $\omega$ with the web Nikodym property.
-The first one is $\tr(\nN)$, which is a non-pathological P-ideal with the Nikodym property (see \cite[page 728]{Zuc25}) and so it has the web Nikodym property by Theorem \ref{thm:p_ideal_nik_equivalences}.
+The first one is $\tr(\nN)$, which is a non-pathological analytic P-ideal such that $N_{\tr(\nN)^*}$ has the finitely supported Nikodym property (see \cite[page 728]{Zuc25}), and so $\tr(\nN)$ has the web Nikodym property by Theorem \ref{thm:p_ideal_nik_equivalences}.
 By Corollary \ref{cor:density_nik_strong_web}, the logarithmic density zero ideal $\zZ_{\log}$ has the web Nikodym property, too.
 Finally, a large class of ideals with the web Nikodym property is given in Section \ref{sec:hypergraph}, see Remark \ref{rem:hypergraph_web_nikodym}. \end{example}

 The following example, appealing to the class $\aA\nN$ of ideals (see Definition \ref{def:class_an}), supplements Example \ref{example:strong_only} and expands Remark \ref{rem:c_many_density}.